Transcendence and linear relations of $1$-periods: Kontsevich's Period Conjecture

 are fully faithful with image closed under subquotients. \end{thm} \begin{proof}It suffices to consider the total functor $f_3$.
-Note that it is faithful and exact.
-Let $M\in\onemot_\Qbar$.
-Consider a short exact sequence in $\VValg$

-This implies that the period matrix for $V(M)$ is block-triangular, i.e., contains a square of $0$'s.
-By Theorem~\ref{thm:annihilator_mot} this implies that $M$ decomposes as an iso-$1$-motive.
-Hence $V'$ and $V''$ have to be motivic.
-To see this, consider $\Ann=\Ann(V'_\Q)\subset \VdR{M}$.
-We have $(V''_\Qbar)^\vee\subset \Ann$.
-By Theorem~\ref{thm:annihilator_mot} applied to the elements of $V'_\Q$, there is a short exact sequence in $\onemot_\Qbar$
+Composition of $f_3$ with the anti-equivalence with $\onemot_\Qbar$ is simply $\cdot\circ V$.
+Therefore it suffices to consider $V:\onemot_\Qbar\to \VVneu$.
+This functor is fully faithful by Theorem~\ref{thm:fulness_VV} \end{proof}